stevebarry/TPS/README.md

 ##How to use it
-1. Create a table on your database with the following structure:
+Step 1.
+Create a table on your database with the following structure:
 ```SQL
 CREATE SET TABLE <database>.<table_name>
      (